Hey. 你好. Qué pasa? Nzuri? Bon.

 Consider this as an example; my Swahili is slightly better than my Chinese.
 Why is this strange?
 Because I spent an entire year studying Chinese full time at a university in Shanghai, with professional teachers, exams, textbooks, countless hours of study, homework, class every day.
 With Swahili, I’ve only done around 50 hours of self-study while in Tanzania.
 How does 50 hours of self-study get better results than an entire year in a top university?

 The answer; learn smarter.
 In my Chinese course we had to learn long lists of completely useless words, like mainframe and parliament.
 Not only that, I had to learn to write and read them in Chinese characters.
 That led to hundreds, maybe thousands, of hours spent learning words I might use once or twice a year.
 Imagine how silly it was that I could write the Chinese character for embassy, yet couldn’t order a simple cocktail at the bar.

 When I started learning Swahili I wanted to be smarter.
 Because I didn’t have exams or teachers, I got to decide all my own material.
 I used my experience of studying Spanish and Chinese to help me strip the language down to the bare essentials, and create the most efficient language course, designed specifically for me.
 Not only did I learn faster and better, it was a lot more fun as well.
 Once I was able to converse about basic things, my vocabulary and understanding rocketed quickly just from everyday conversation.

-The plan below will introduce you to this approach; how to get to a basic conversational level in just 7 days.
+The plan below will introduce you to this approach; how to get to a basic conversational level in a new language in just 7 days.
 I’m going to go through the steps using two languages; first, Spanish, as it’s a language familiar to many.
 But I’m also going to do this demonstration in Italian.